Tubbz-alt/SSLearningPipeLine/README.md

 ![alt text](https://github.com/mmongia/SSLearningPipeLine/blob/master/Comment2.JPG)

-In order to label click on the drawing button and draw a line.
+In order to label click on the "create polygon" button and draw a line.
 This line will be the diagonal of rectangular box.
 Then there will be prompt to give a label to the rectangular box.
 For the sake of this tutorial always label it "0" as shown in the below image.

 ![alt text](https://github.com/mmongia/SSLearningPipeLine/blob/master/comment3.JPG)